 I have not compared the transcription line by line with the original, though I have combed the original for its uses of italics, to see that these are reproduced here.
 Otherwise I have just read the transcription, looking for errors.

-One error possibly a Freudian slip-is from in the original; I have indicated it with "sic" in the transcription.
-(It is on page 488 of the original, page 9 here.)
+One error-which might read as a Freudian slip-is from the original; I have indicated it with "sic" in the transcription.
+It is on page 12 here, page 488 of the original, where the word "oral" appears in place of what was presumably intended to be "moral."

 Two subtle errors that I have neither corrected nor indicated are three-dot ellipses that should have four dots (as shown by comparable instances where four dots are used).

-Lines are slightly longer in the transcription than in the original: a paragraph that is two words over 22 lines in the original is just short of 22 full lines here.
+Lines are just slightly longer in the transcription than in the original.